-Title of Issue (i) Number of shares authorized Number of shares issued and outstanding as shown under the related balance sheet caption Number of shares reserved for options, Number of shares held by related parties (ii) Directors, officers and employees Others (iii) Common 2,200,000 1,000,000 889 i.
+Title of Number of shares authorized Number of shares issued and outstanding as shown under the related balance sheet Number of shares reserved for options, warrants, conversion and Number of shares held Issue (i) authorized caption other rights by related parties (ii) employees (iii) Common 2,200,000 1,000,000 - - 889 - i.
 Include in this column each type of issue authorized ii.
 Related parties referred to include persons for which separate financial statements are filed and those included in the consolidated financial statements, other than the issuer of the particular security.